ngrodzitski/logr/README.md

 can be integrated to RESTinio to track its internal events.
 That is pretty much the major idea around Logr, so `logr = LOGger from Restinio` to show gratitude to great library.
-And on the other hand it just 4 letters long which is good for namespaces.
+And on the other hand it is just 4 letters long which is good for namespaces.

 ## License